 According to Greenleaf, "All that is needed to rebuild community as a viable life form . . . is for enough servant-leaders to show the way."

-The Scrum framework is used for complex products systems based on empirical process control.
-Scrum has self-organized teams, which surely means the team would have a tendency to understand and support the serving and leading concept.
-The term "servant" does not mean to become a servant; instead it means to lead but in a service mode -- unlike traditional styles of management, where the leader needs to use a command style.
+The term "servant" does not mean to become a servant; instead, it means to lead but in a service mode -- unlike traditional styles of management, where the leader needs to use a command style.
 In Scrum, the servant-leadership model is a concept to help delegate the work to the team as much as possible.
-This is done by Scrum Master, who then spends most of his or her time serving the team.
-So, the Scrum Master's main role is to follow this concept.
-The Scrum Master acts as a servant leader who serves the product owner, team, and organization.
-This is a crucial role.

-Where the Scrum Master fits as servant
+Where the Scrum Master fits as the servant?

 • Serves the whole team, including the product owner.